Flooristics, LLC

 Share Button

-The durability and strength of polyurethane backing means that customers will experience minimal problems with it and they will be less likely to experience problems like edge ravel, snags, pilling, fuzzing and pulling.
+This backing performs reliably over time.
+It also lowers the risk of issues such as edge ravel, snags, pilling, fuzzing, and pulling.
 When advising clients on what type of carpet to choose, it’s always a good idea to check for those brands that have a polyurethane backing.

 Filed Under: Carpet and Rugs Tagged With: carpet polyruethane backing, polyurethane advantage, polyurethane backing, why polyurethane